-If you can show (by holding a regular job) that full-time studying is not an issue and you can take an offered job position then TE services will investigate weather they will consider your studying full-time or not.
+If you can show (by holding a regular job) that full-time studying is not an obstacle for accepting an offered job position, the employment office will investigate whether they consider your studying as full-time or not.

-If you’ve suspended your studies for more than a year and you’ve lost your job, you can contact the Employment and Economic Office to talk about the possibility of drawing unemployment benefit to complete your studies.
-Preconditions for studying on the unemployment benefit are that you need further education, your education is purposeful and you are over 25 years old.
-You can receive the unemployment benefit maximum of 24 months.
+If you have suspended your studies for more than a year and you have lost your job, you can contact the employment office to talk about the possibility of drawing unemployment benefit to complete your studies.
+Preconditions for studying on the unemployment benefit are: you need further education, your education is purposeful and you are over 25 years old.
+You can receive the unemployment benefit for a maximum of 24 months.
 If you are not eligible to full-time studying on unemployment benefit, you might still be able to draw the benefit and study part time.

-You can also contact the Employment and Economic Office to find a summer job.
-If you’re a full time student and get a job, you don’t have to interrupt your studies, but you are normally not entitled to get unemployment benefit when you’ve registered as attending student.
+You can also contact the employment office to find a summer job.
+If you are a full time student and you get a job, you don’t have to interrupt your studies, but you are normally not entitled to get unemployment benefit when you have registered as an attending student.

-If you don’t have a job when you graduate you should register at the Employment and Economic Office as soon as possible.
-Contact also to the Social Insurance Institute of Finland (Kela) to find out if you’re eligible for the basic unemployment allowance or labour market subsidy while you’re looking for a job.
-If you’re a member of an unemployment fund, contact them to find out whether you meet their criteria for the earnings-related unemployment allowance.
+If you don’t have a job when you graduate you should register at the employment office as soon as possible.
+Also contact the Social Insurance Institute of Finland (Kela) to find out if you are eligible for the basic unemployment allowance or labour market subsidy, while you are looking for a job.
+If you are a member of an unemployment fund, contact them to find out whether you meet their criteria for the earnings-related unemployment allowance.
 You can register as an unemployed jobseeker online.
 It is important to check that your contact information is correct.
 Otherwise it might take unnecessary time to ascertain your case.
-More info about how to deal with te-services you can find from their website.
+More info about how to deal with employment services you can find from their website.

-If you’re interested in continuing on the academic path after you’ve completed your master’s degree, you can apply to the University of Oulu Graduate School for a doctoral study right.
-If you plan on doing research, you should familiarise yourself with the requirements for admission to the Graduate School already while you’re doing your master’s studies, and find out the emphasis of research in your field of study and what kind of research groups there are.
-Some study programmes enable students to be part of the research process already while they’re still studying for the master’s degree, so you should be active and ask the professors how you can further your researcher’s career.
+If you are interested in continuing on the academic path after you have completed your master’s degree, you can apply to the University of Oulu Graduate School for a doctoral study right.
+If you plan on doing research, you should familiarize yourself with the requirements for admission to the Graduate School already while you are doing your master’s studies, and find out the emphasis of research in your field of study and what kind of research groups there are.
+Some study programmes enable students to be part of the research process already while they are still studying for their master’s degree, so you should be active and ask the professors how you can further your research career.
 More information on the University of Oulu Graduate School.

 University of Oulu alumni have their own network.
-You can become a mentor and be the source of inspiration to the future students at the University.
-You can join the Alumni Network already after finishing your candidate’s degree.
+You can become a mentor and be the source of inspiration for future students at the University.
+You can join the Alumni Network already after finishing your bachelor’s degree.

-The Student Union of the University of Oulu works to further the equal and fair study environment in the University of Oulu.
-Equality is implemented to our work seamlessly and it’s naturally part of our work.
+The Student Union of the University of Oulu works to further an equal and fair study environment at the University of Oulu.
+Equality is implemented to our work seamlessly and it is a natural part of our work.

 Equality and Diversity Committees

-In the University of Oulu there is Equality and Diversity Committee.
-If you face unequal or unjust treatment or you have some ideas how to further equality you can contact to the student members of equality and diversity committee or to OYY’s social affair’s specialist.
-There is also Equality and diversity working group of the Faculties.
-If you want to contact to your faculty’s equality and diversity working group’s student member look for their contact here.
+In the University of Oulu there is an Equality and Diversity Committee.
+If you face unequal or unjust treatment or you have some ideas on how to further equality, you can contact the student members of the Equality and Diversity Committee or OYY’s Social Affairs Specialist.
+There is also an Equality and Diversity Working Group of the faculties.
+If you want to contact your faculty’s Equality and Diversity Working Group’s student member, look for their contact information here.